Homotopy Coherent Mapping Class Group Actions and Excision for Hochschild Complexes of Modular Categories: Marked blocks

 We will now relate marked blocks to the `classical' marked blocks with values in vector spaces from \cite{jfcs} which are based on \cite{lubacmp}.
 First we observe that the marked block $\block_\cat{C}^{\Sigma,\Gamma} (\underline{X})$ for a marked surface $(\Sigma,\Gamma)$ with projective boundary label $\underline{X}$ comes with a canonical surjection to its zeroth homology that we refer to as the \emph{augmentation fibration}.
 The zeroth homology of the marked block $\block_\cat{C}^{\Sigma,\Gamma} (\underline{X})$ is given the same expression as in \eqref{eqnderivedconfblock}, but with the homotopy coend replaced by an ordinary coend.
 It is important that both types of coends run over the subcategory of projective objects.

-\subparagraph{Marked blocks with values in vector spaces.} In \cite[Section~2.4]{jfcs} marked block functors are defined based on \cite{lubacmp,lubalex} as coends in categories of left-exact functors.
+\subparagraph{Marked blocks with values in vector spaces.} In \cite[Section~2.4]{jfcs} marked blocks are defined based on \cite{lubacmp,lubalex} as coends in categories of left-exact functors.
+For genus zero surfaces with boundary, the definition agrees with~\eqref{eqndmfoncyl}, but without the restriction that the boundary labels need to be projective.
+Instead of homotopy coends over categories of projective objects that are used for the gluing of marked blocks in~\eqref{eqnderivedconfblock}, left-exact coends are used.
 This definition can be made for any pivotal finite tensor category $\cat{C}$ (for the construction of mapping class group actions, more structure is needed).
 The value of the these block functors on a given boundary label is a vector space and will denoted by $\ordblock_\cat{C}^{\Sigma,\Gamma} (\underline{X})$; in \cite{jfcs} the notation $\widetilde{\text{Bl}}_{\Sigma,\Gamma}$ is used for the block functors.
+We now arrive at the following comparison (for the moment, this is a comparison at the level of chain complexes and vector spaces, respectively --- no additional structure is included):

 \begin{proposition}[Augmentation fibration in the case of non-empty boundary] Let $\cat{C}$ be a pivotal finite tensor category.
 If $(\Sigma,\Gamma)$ is a marked surface with at least one boundary component on each connected component, then the augmentation fibration \eqref{augmentationfibration} is a trivial fibration for every projective boundary label $\underline{X}$, i.e.\ in this case, the marked block has non-trivial homology only in degree zero.
 Moreover, this zeroth homology is canonically isomorphic to the vector spaces valued marked block $\ordblock_\cat{C}^{\Sigma,\Gamma} (\underline{X})$ such that the augmentation fibration takes the form of a trivial fibration